What is Trending?

 What support did Peer Friendship provide?

-Actes recruited and supported Peer Friendship Volunteers to commit regular time to support beneficiaries, in line with the needs of the individual.
+The Peer Friendship project provided volunteering jobs in Middlesbrough and Actes was responsible for recruiting volunteers and supporting them in their remit.
+The volunteers committed regular time to support beneficiaries, in line with the needs of the individual.
 Support ranged from spending time having a cuppa and a chat to help with shopping and even enjoying days out together.

 What was the impact of the Peer Friendship project?